Published 28.2.2020 | updated 2.3.2021

 Please contact your local health services by phone.
 You will be advised to stay home and to wait for further instructions.
 You should not go to a health center so you would not expose others to a possible infection.

 You can call the city of Kuopio's Corona help line at 044 704 6700 if you suspect having a coronavirus infection or in other issues concerning the Coronavirus.
-The help line is open weekdays from 8am to 2pm.
+The help line is open weekdays Mon-Thu from 8am to 3pm, Friday from 8am to 2pm and on weekend Fri-Sun from 8am to 12 noon.

 The novel Coronavirus and the current situation raise many questions.
 In matters regarding support and psychosocial support for you or your family, you can contact the customer service of our social services at 044 718 3930.